Glitch-vee/101computing-intermediate-python-/Denary to Binary Conversion Algorithm.md

-###In this challenge, we are going to write al algorithm to convert a decimal (aka Denary) number between 0 and 255 into binary using 1 Byte (=8 bits).
+In this challenge, we are going to write an algorithm to convert a decimal (aka Denary) number between 0 and 255 into binary using 1 Byte (=8 bits).

 ```python
 denary= int(input("Enter a number between 0 and 255:   "))